Le Crabe Marteau

 About Le Crabe Marteau

 Consider Le Crabe Marteau if the brief is a casual meal in Brest with direct timing.
-The verified practical details are limited, but they are useful for planning: the dress code is casual, the venue opens for lunch and dinner from Monday to Saturday, it is closed on Sunday.
+The practical details are useful for planning: the dress code is casual, the venue opens for lunch and dinner from Monday to Saturday, it is closed on Sunday.

 The schedule is consistent through the week: Monday to Saturday, service is listed from 12–2:30 PM and 7–10:30 PM.
 That makes it possible to plan either a midday or evening visit in Brest, while Sunday should be ruled out.